 Clinical years start from year 3, where you will rotate through nearly every specialty from years 3-5 at one of the southwest largest hospitals - Derriford.
 This hospital is a regional trauma centre housing many specialties including cardiothoracis, neurosurgery, transplant surgery and plastics.
 The clinical year programme will help you get a good overview of what each specialty does and will help you in deciding which specialty you will ultimately go into.
 Peninsula Medical school is brilliant at providing practical skills training and giving you ward experience so you feel ready to be a foundation doctor.
 As well as a great medical school, the student societies such as MedSoc run tonnes of events catered for everyone!
 Including a Winter and Summer formal Ball, you’ll never be figuring out how to let out steam after a long week of studying!

 Plymouth is an amazing place to go to medical school.
 Theres been so many times that Ive finished studying for the day and thought “I want to go to the beach”.
 Which is great because the beaches are only 10 minutes away, and so is the Hoe and the Barbican!
 Or if I want to have a run in the moors, with stunning views for miles, Dartmoor national park is only 20 minutes down the road!
 If you enjoy waterspouts or the outdoors, theres no better place than Plymouth to be at medical school.

--by Krishna Ravulapalli, currently studying medicine at Peninsula medical school
+-by Krishna, studying medicine in the UK, at Peninsula medical school

 * Please confirm all relevant information on this page with your medical school application mentor